oneandoneis2/learn_java/docs/notes.md

 Implement: public class Thing extends Parent implements Name {}

 interfaces only allow abstract methods so no risk of two parents defining the same method - they can both demand that the subclass implement it, so all good.
 Basically Java equivalents of roles/mixins.
 Can implement multiple interfaces.

+Create an object via a constructor: public class Duck{
+  public Duck() { // No return type needed
+    // Constructor logic goes here
+  }
+}

+The constructor is created automatically by the compiler, but can be manually specified to.
+Can have useful utilities, like keeping count of how many instances have been created, by adding this to the constructor.

+Constructors can also be used to define arguments to be used in creating an object.
+If a constructor with args is defined, the constructor will not still auto-create the null-argument constructor.

+When a new obejct is created, all the constructors in its inheritance tree are called: The first action of a constructor is to call super() - the compiler will insert this call itself unless you specify it yourself.
+This means that the subclass is always first to be invoked but last to complete.
+The compiler always calls super() with no arguments - specify it as the first line of the constructor to call super() with args.

+Can also have a call to this() instead of super() to call another contructor, e.g. a no-arg constructor can call a one-arg constructor to specify a default value.

+For classes that never have internal state - e.g. the Math class - there's no point instantiating an instance and taking up memory, so can just call the methods direct: Math.min(1,2); - its methods are static

+To make a class that can't have objects instantiated, make its constructor private.

+static methods can't use instance variables or call non-static methods (as these can use instance variables)

+A static method can still be called on an object, but shouldn't be.

+Setting an instance variable to static makes it a class variable instead - e.g. if you want to keep track of how many objects exist, define `private static int myCount = 0` and then have the constructor run `myCount++`
+If it weren't static, mycount would be created for every instance - no good; by setting it static it becomes bound to the class itself - all instances share it

+Static variables are always initialized before an instance can be created and before a static method can be run.

+Setting a static variable to "final" is the closest thing to a const in java: public static final double PI = 3.141592653589793; Final can also be used to stop a normal variable being redefined; stop a method being over-ridden; and define a class that can't be extended (no subclasses)